fbpx

 Everything the human body does is manufactured from its DNA.
 It’s the same when it comes to your company.
 Ensure that the DNA of your business is in line with providing the value your customers seek.

-Your DNA is made up of your mission, your employees and their passions, your long term strategic focus, what you do when there are conflicts and problems, and how your employees interact.
+Your DNA is made up of your mission, your employees and their passions, your long-term strategic focus, what you do when there are conflicts and problems, and how your employees interact.
 It is what you and your employees spend day after day focusing on.
-Is focus on your brand promise or profits and growth?
+Is the focus on your brand promise or profits and growth?

 If the latter, you’ll need to make changes to better align the value proposition you communicate to consumers and the DNA at the core of your company.